EKRA Criminalizes Common Lab Referral Agreements

 Jackson LLP’s experienced healthcare attorneys help practices, medical professionals, and related companies maintain compliance with EKRA.
 Our firm has counseled those in the laboratory industry and related fields about the risks posed by continuing to conduct “business as usual” post-EKRA, and our attorneys have helped clients understand their new obligations under this law.

-To schedule a complimentary consultation with one of our attorneys, call our office at (312) 985-6484 or click the button below.
+To schedule a complimentary consultation with one of our attorneys, click the button below.